Bixal/uswds-design-tokens-guide/tools/uswds-boilerplate-on-codepen.md

 ## Understanding the default code

-- This boilerplate makese use of CodePen's include feature, which allows you render code from one pen inside another.
+- This boilerplate makes use of CodePen's [include feature](https://blog.codepen.io/documentation/adding-external-resources/#html-can-be-an-external-resource-too-6), which allows you to use code from one pen inside another.
 - We use this for the header and footer so there is not as much code in the main file to get confused with.
 - If you don't want to use these, you can delete them or comment them out (`command-forward slash`).
 - There are two options for the header: you can delete or comment out the one you don't want to use.